nickbnf/glogg/DOCUMENTATION.md

 In case there is some problem with *klogg* logging can be enabled with desired level of verbosity.
 Log files are save to temporary directory.
 Log level of 4 or 5 is usually enough.

+## Crash reporting

+*klogg* uses Crashpad crash handler to collect minidump files in case of unexpected crashes.
+At startup *klogg* checks for new minidumps and asks user if these files should be sent to developers.

+Crash report provides information about:

+* operating system: name, version, architecture
+* Qt version
+* modules that were loaded into *klogg* process: filename, size and hashes for symbols
+* stacktraces for all running threads in *klogg* process

+These minidumps do not include full content of *klogg* process memory during the crash.

 ## Keyboard commands